Search

 During a total eclipse, you can view it without eye protection only during time that the Sun is completely covered by the Moon and the sky is dark.
 After that, be sure to put your eclipse glasses back on!

-Glasses meeting the ISO 12312-2 certification requirements are available for purchase at the Bolner Family Museum Store inside the Witte Museum.
+Glasses meeting the ISO 12312-2 certification requirements are available for purchase at the Bolner Family Museum Store inside the Witte Museum, in-person or online.

 Mother and son wear eclipse glasses while looking at the sky.